-Although the gendered response to moral problems articulated by Carol Gilligan in her 1982 book In a Different Voice: Psychological Theory and Women's Development, which heralded the area of study that came to be known as care ethics, has become passé, the binary approach to moral problems where one response is based on emotion and connection, whereas the other on autonomy from others and justice and fairness, has remained.
+Although the gendered response to moral problems articulated by Carol Gilligan in her 1982 book In a Different Voice: Psychological Theory and Women's Development which heralded the area of study that came to be known as care ethics - has become passé, the binary approach to moral problems where one response is based on emotion and connection, whereas the other on autonomy from others and justice and fairness, has remained.
 While some scholars have called for the integration of these approaches, others have come to question dominant liberal forms of political care such as humanitarianism and welfare.
-In the wake of the Covid-19 pandemic, scholars have called for a new politics of care for the 21st century.
-This kind of refashioning dismantles the care-justice binary and even troubles the meaning of justice by thinking care and injustice together.
-My purpose in this article is to see what this binary at the heart of care ethics and the new ways of looking at care ethics have to offer to migration studies.
-Through a reading of two films, Alejandro González Iñárritu's 2011 film Biutiful and Mati Diop's 2019 film Atlantique, I suggest that both these films use spectrality to provide a critique of regimes of care in migration and offer alternative models which I call a thanatic ethics of care.
-By proposing an alternative, "thanatic" ethics of migrant care through the use of spectrality, both films suggest newer models of care not based on feminine virtue or racial hierarchies but rather on dismantling care justice binaries and seeing the world in new ways through relationality and responsiveness.
+In the wake of the Covid-19 pandemic, Brown and Woodly have called for a new politics of care for the 21st century.
+This kind of refashioning dismantles the care-justice binary and even troubles the meaning of justice by thinking care and justice together.
+My purpose in this paper is to see what this binary at the heart of care ethics and the new ways of looking at care ethics have to offer to migration studies.
+Through a reading of Alejandro González Iñárritu's 2011 film Biutiful, I posit that the spectral portrayal of the migrants in the film critique the liberal politics of care that the protagonist Uxbal represents.
+It also serves to offer an alternative politics of care based on dismantling care justice binaries and seeing the world in new ways through genuine relationality, trust and responsiveness to need, albeit somewhat problematically falling back on the discredited link between femininity and care in the film's denouement.